virginie-sankara/virginie-sankara/README.md

 #### 📱 Favorite app
 <a href="https://www.bemyeyes.com/">Be My Eyes</a>

-#### 🔭 Let’s collaborate if
+#### 🤝 Let’s collaborate
-You're building accessible tools, thinking critically about your users, or just tired of reinventing the UI wheel without checking if it’s screen-reader friendly.
+If you're building accessible tools, thinking critically about your users, or just tired of reinventing the UI wheel without checking if it’s screen-reader friendly.

 #### 👀 View more on